Subhampreet/Portfolio/README.md

-<h1 align="center">Subhampreet Portfolio Website ⚡<h1>
+<h1 align="center">Subhampreet Portfolio Website ⚡</h1>

+<p align="center">The portfolio website <a href="https://subhampreet.netlify.app/">subhampreet.com</a> built with HTML, CSS, and JavaScript and hosted with <a href="https://www.netlify.com/">Netlify</a></p>

-This is my portfolio website, using HTML, CSS and Vanilla JavaScript.
+### This is my portfolio website, using HTML, CSS and Vanilla JavaScript.
 The complete website is designed and developed by me.

 ### 🚨 Forking this repo (please read!)